All children need fun and outdoor games at some point and time.

 Cut one pool noodle in half and create two gold sticks.
 Then decide on the distance that needs to be between the two goals.

 The age of the kids playing the game should be taken into consideration when determining this.
-Then you can use garden stakes to secure the noodles in the ground.
+Then you can use garden (or even just pieces of wood) stakes to secure the noodles in the ground.
+Do not use sharp ended metal or plastic stakes.

 You can also take one of your leftover noodles and create a circle with it, and duct tape the ends together.
 Do the same with the remaining noodle kids can then take the succulent noodles and try and throw it on the gold sticks.